-The students in the team allocated to a company assume joint responsibility for the project.
-They work in teams of 4-5, possibly split up into specific sub-projects, e.g. related to different parts of the company or a specific manufacturing process; taken together these sub-projects are likely to cover a substantial part of the main areas of the company.
+The students, usually in of 2-3 team, assume joint responsibility for the project.
+The project might be split up into task-specific sub-projects, e.g. related to different parts of the company or a specific manufacturing process; taken together these sub-projects are likely to cover a substantial part of the main areas of the company.

-Lent term: The Four-Week Project
+Lent term: The Four-Week Projects

-The four-week project is split into two parts of two weeks each and a break of two weeks in between.
-Students are encouraged to think about how to best use the break.
+The four-week projects are split into two parts of two weeks each and a break of two weeks in between.
+The break is part of the project and students are encouraged to think about how to best use it to still progress the project.
 In the past, we have seen examples of students delivering a first version of a prototype at the end of the first part.
 The company's engineers were then asked to test and trial it during the break and complete a questionnaire.
 When students returned for the second part they started with analysing the feedback provided via the questionnaire as input to then develop a second version of the prototype.
-Other students have used the break, for instance, for the company ordered material so students could build a workstation prototype in the second part.
+Other students have used the break, for instance, for the company to order material so students could start right away building a workstation prototype when they return for the second part.